About

 -

+The postures (asana) align our muscles, bones and joints creating better posture and balance with less muscular effort, allowing the body to move with ease, like a well oiled machine.
 Good alignment also enhances circulation and supports bone density through weight bearing.
 When the body is properly aligned, energy can flow more evenly and efficiently throughout the whole system.

 -